d488b/NextJS-Dashboard/README.md

 # NextJS-Dashboard

-Learning project using Next.js, Typescript, and TailwindCSS.
+Learning project using Next.js, Typescript, TailwindCSS, and Vercel.